Improving the transparency, reproducibility, and trustworthiness of science

 Neuroscience

 My research in neuroscience concerns mainly sleep, diurnal rhythms, and markers of inflammation.
 For many years I ran a research programme involving experimental studies of sleep deprivation using brain imaging.
-Currently I am working mainly on projects aiming to collect large amounts of existing data for secondary analysis.
+Currently I am working mainly on projects collecting large amounts of existing data for secondary analysis.

 Psychiatry